-As more and more families choose to invest in their newborn’s future with cord blood banking, you may be asking yourself if cord blood banking is right for your family.
+As more and more families choose to invest in their newborn’s future with cord blood banking, you may be asking yourself if history of cord blood banking is right for your family.
 With stem cell treatments frequently in the news, the full treatment options and growing potential can be a bit difficult to comprehend.
 We have the answers for all of your important questions!

 What is cord blood banking?

 Let’s start with the basics.
 Cord blood banking is the safe and painless process of collecting and storing the blood that remains in your newborn’s umbilical cord after the medical provider clamps the cord.

 This blood is rich with hematopoietic stem cells (HSCs), which are valuable because of their ability to become any type of blood cell or blood component in the human body.
 Today, they are approved by the FDA to treat more than 80 serious medical conditions.

 What types of conditions are approved for treatment with cord blood?

 Most of the conditions that can be treated with cord blood stem cells are related to the blood.
 Some of the most prevalent and well-known conditions include leukemias, lymphomas, and anemias.

 There are, however, other types of conditions that can be successfully treated with cord blood stem cells.
 These include solid tumors, such as neuroblastomas and some inherited conditions, including metabolic, immune system, and bone conditions such as Severe Combined Immunodeficiency (SCID) and osteopetrosis.